Scott Brown (politician): Private sector (2013–2017)

 On February 13, 2013, Fox News hired Brown as an on-air contributor.
 In September 2014, Brown's contract was renewed by Fox News.

 Following Brown's defeat in the 2012 U.S Senate race there was speculation that he could run again in 2013 due to John Kerry resigning from the other Massachusetts Senate seat to become Secretary of State.
 However, on February 1, 2013, he ruled out undertaking a third U.S. Senate campaign in less than four years.

 Brown joined Nixon Peabody in March 2013, a law firm which provides legal representation and lobbying services.
 Nixon Peabody reported that Brown would be working with the financial services and commercial real estate industries.
 In April 2014 Brown left the company.
 This work later received media attention when Lawrence Lessig with the Mayday PAC called Brown a lobbyist during the 2014 Senate election campaign.
 Brown's campaign denied the claim and said that Lessig had breached the honor code of Harvard University in making it.

 While visiting the Iowa State Fair in August 2013, Brown stated he was open to a 2016 presidential run.
 On August 21, 2013, Brown, during an interview on WBZ's NightSide With Dan Rea radio program, said he would not be a candidate for Massachusetts governor in 2014.

+2014 U.S. Senate campaign

 On March 13, 2014, Brown began seeking campaign staff while aggressively courting New Hampshire's political elite, marking what local Republicans considered serious steps toward launching a Senate campaign against Democratic Senator Jeanne Shaheen.
 On April 2, 2014, a local New Hampshire station reported that Brown "confirmed and announced on NH Today that he is running for the US Senate in NH" against Democratic Incumbent Jeanne Shaheen, and would announce the next week.